 Organization.
-Presidio Property Trust, Inc. ("we", "our", "us" or the "Company") is a self-managed real estate investment trust ("REIT").
+Presidio Property Trust, Inc. ("we", "our", "us" or the "Company") is an internally-managed real estate investment trust ("REIT").
 We were incorporated in the State of California on September 28, 1999, and in August 2010, we reincorporated as a Maryland corporation.
-In October 2017, we changed our name from "NetREIT, Inc." to "Presidio Property Trust, Inc." Through Presidio Property Trust, Inc., its subsidiaries and its partnerships, we own 18 commercial properties in fee interest and have partial interests in one property through our investments in limited partnerships for which we serve as the general partner.
+In October 2017, we changed our name from "NetREIT, Inc." to "Presidio Property Trust, Inc." Through Presidio Property Trust, Inc., its subsidiaries and its partnerships, we own 16 commercial properties in fee interest and have partial interests in one property through our investments in limited partnerships for which we serve as the general partner.

-The following partnership activity occurred during the periods covered by these consolidated financial statements:
+The Company or one of its affiliates operate the following partnerships during the periods covered by these consolidated financial statements:

-- The Company is the sole General Partner in two consolidated limited partnerships (NetREIT Palm Self-Storage LP and NetREIT Casa Grande LP), all with ownership in real estate income producing properties.
-The Company refers to these entities collectively, as the "NetREIT Partnerships". - The Company is a limited partner in four partnerships and one limited liability corporation that purchase and leaseback model homes from developers ("Dubose Model Homes Investors #202, LP", "Dubose Model Homes Investors #203, LP, "Dubose Model Homes Investors #204, LP, and "NetREIT Dubose Model Home REIT, LP").
-The Company refers to these entities collectively, as the "Model Home Entities".
+- The Company is the sole general partner and limited partner in two limited partnerships (NetREIT Palm Self-Storage LP and NetREIT Casa Grande LP), all with ownership in real estate income producing properties.
+The Company refers to these entities collectively, as the "NetREIT Partnerships". - The Company is the general partner and/or limited partner in five limited partnerships that purchase model homes and lease them back to homebuilders (Dubose Model Homes Investors #202, LP, Dubose Model Homes Investors #203, LP, Dubose Model Homes Investors #204, LP, Dubose Model Homes Investors #205, LP and NetREIT Dubose Model Home REIT, LP).
+The Company refers to these entities collectively, as the "Model Home Partnerships".

-The Company has determined that the entities described above, where it owns less than 100%, should be included in the Company's consolidated financial statements as the Company directs their activities and holds a non-controlling interest in these limited partnerships through the Company.
+The Company has determined that the limited partnerships in which it owns less than 100%, should be included in the Company's consolidated financial statements as the Company directs their activities and holds a variable interest in these limited partnerships for which the Company is the primary beneficiary.